‘President has found a loyalist’: Democrats slam Trump FBI pick Kash Patel

 He has also made a series of public statements suggesting he may prosecute journalists if approved as FBI director and turn the bureau’s headquarters into a “museum of the deep state”.

-Those statements were repeatedly brought up during Thursday’s hearing as Democrats pressed him on his qualifications and ethical standards.
-Here are four key takeaways from the hearing:
+Those statements were repeatedly brought up during Thursday’s hearing, as Democrats pressed him on his qualifications and ethical standards.
+Here are key takeaways from the hearing.

 Republicans line up behind Patel

-At the outset of the hearing, Republican leaders on the Senate Judiciary Committee appeared to rally behind Patel despite the controversy looming over his nomination.
+At the outset of the hearing, Republican leaders on the Senate Judiciary Committee appeared to rally behind Patel, despite the controversy looming over his nomination.

 Chuck Grassley of Iowa, the chairman of the committee, set the tone in his opening remarks.